The Werewolf Caper:

 All of which raises the likelyhood that Snape is also absolutely correct in his accusation that the whole lot of them WERE in on the “trick”.

 But I’d say he is still wrong about it being a murder attempt.
 On their side, that would have just been too big a risk for too little gain.
 It was always planned that James would pull a “rescue”.
+That was an inherent part of the whole conspiracy.
 Like I say, I think I may have finally figured it out.

 I’m not the only one to do so, either.
 A discussion sprung up regarding this subject on one of the boards that I look in on from time to time.
 It sprung up when I was swamped, so I didn’t really have the time to attend to it very closely.
 I skimmed a couple of Digests, and burrowed into other things elsewhere.
 But something from it has to have stuck because when a comment in another discussion nudged me, it came bubbling right up to the top.